Police: 5 dead after SUV hits truck in southern Illinois

 Illinois State Police Trooper Bridget Rice says the crash happened Thursday afternoon near the West Frankfort exit of northbound Interstate 57.

-The Southern Illinoisan and WSIL-TV report state police confirm five people died.
+The Southern Illinoisan and WSIL-TV report state police confirmed five people died.
 Rice says one other person was taken to a hospital with injuries that were described as not life-threatening.

-Names of those involved weren't immediately released.
+Names of those involved haven't been released.
 The Associated Press left a message Friday with state police seeking additional information.

 State police are investigating the crash.
 The northbound lanes of I-57 were closed for several hours following the crash and reopened Thursday night.